Is your PMS depression really PMDD?

 Your GP may want to carry out a pelvic examination to help diagnose or rule out certain conditions.
 They may refer you for a pelvic ultrasound, which doesn't hurt and will detect any abnormalities in your reproductive organs.
 They may also refer to you a specialist.

-"Simple painkillers can help, but don't underestimate the power of a hot water bottle," says Pisal.
-"Prescription medications such as tranexamic acid (reduces the amount of bleeding) and mefenamic acid (great for relieving spasms) are very effective."
+"Simple painkillers can help reduce pain, but don't underestimate the power of a hot water bottle," says Pisal.
+"Prescription medications such as tranexamic acid (reduces the amount of menstrual bleeding) and mefenamic acid (great for relieving spasms) are very effective."